The best local moving companies in Washington

 Cost of living: Washington vs. Michigan

-- Be sure to adjust your budget before moving.
-Average incomes in Michigan are about 24% lower than in Washington.
+- Make sure to review your budget before your move.
+Average incomes in Michigan are roughly 24% lower than in Washington.

 - Moving to Michigan costs about 20% less than living in Washington.
 You’ll save a lot, but smart planning is still key for a smooth move.